Fishkill (town), New York: Geography

 According to the United States Census Bureau, the town has a total area of 82.9 sqkm, of which 70.8 sqkm is land and 12.1 sqkm, or 14.55%, is water.
 The elevation of the town varies from sea level along the Hudson River (Fishkill Waterfront, Fishkill Landing, Dutchess Junction) to 1600 ft above sea level (South Beacon Mountain).

 The southern town line is the border between Dutchess and Putnam counties and between the towns of Fishkill and Philipstown.
 The western town line is defined by the Hudson River, across which lie the Orange County towns of Cornwall, New Windsor, and Newburgh, as well as the city of Newburgh.
 The city of Beacon is contained within the town, though Fishkill's area west of Beacon is mostly occupied by the Hudson.
 To the north is the town of Wappinger, and to the east is the town of East Fishkill.

 The town's namesake, the Fishkill Creek, runs from east to west across the town and empties into the Hudson River.
 As the word Fishkill derives from the Dutch vis kill, meaning "fish creek," the English use of "Fishkill Creek" creates a bilingual tautology.

-Interstate 84 passes through the town in an east-west direction, with access from Exits 41, 44, and 46 (old Exits 11, 12, and 13), and US 9 passes through both the town and village of Fishkill in a north-south direction.
+Interstate 84 passes through the town in an east-west direction, with access from Exits 41, 44, and 46 and US 9 passes through both the town and village of Fishkill in a north-south direction.